 That is why some relationships have an intensity that defies logic.
 You meet a person and feel like you've known them for a lifetime.
 Their gaze awakens memories in you that you cannot explain, and the attraction is irresistible.
 These are often karmic relationships – connections that bring the debts and promises of the past into the present.

-But karma in love doesn't just mean passion.
+But karma in love does not only mean passion.
 It also means lessons.
 You might meet a partner who shows you exactly those parts of yourself that you refuse to look at.
 They might put you in situations that bring out your jealousy, insecurity, fear of abandonment, or pride.
 Not to hurt you, but for you to learn to heal them.

 Karmic relationships are sometimes beautiful and bright, other times painful and overwhelming.
 They can be bridges to growth or storms that shake you to your core.
-But, essentially, each has a clear role: to provide you with the mirror you need to evolve.
+But, essentially, each has a clear role: to offer you the mirror you need to evolve.

-Many times, people say: „We attract what we are.”
-The truth is that love brings next to us exactly the person who can teach us the next lesson.
-If we have been lacking in honesty, we meet someone who confronts us with the lie.
+Many times, people say: “We attract what we are.”
+The truth is that love brings us exactly the person who can teach us the next lesson.
+If we have been lacking in honesty, we meet someone who confronts us with lies.
 If we have been selfish, we attract a partner who forces us to confront our own selfishness.
-If we have truly loved, life brings us a love just as profound.
+If we have truly loved, life brings us a love just as deep.

 A common example of karma in love is when we repeat the same relational patterns.
-You might always find yourself with emotionally unavailable people or those who disappear when you need them the most.
-This pattern is not a coincidence, but a karmic sign: the universe is showing you that there is a lesson to learn – maybe related to trust, maybe to self-respect, maybe to the courage to set healthy boundaries.
+You might always find yourself with emotionally unavailable people or those who disappear when you need them most.
+This pattern is not a coincidence, but a karmic sign: the universe shows you that there is a lesson to learn – maybe related to trust, maybe self-respect, maybe the courage to set healthy boundaries.

 But not all karmic relationships are painful.
 There are also relationships of light, where karma accumulated through good deeds and sincere love manifests as a union full of harmony.
-Those couples who seem to support each other unconditionally, rise together, and flourish through love are actually living the fruits of positive karma.
+Those couples who seem to support each other unconditionally, to rise together and to flourish through love are actually living the fruits of positive karma.

-Therefore, karma in love should not be viewed as a punishment, but as a path of transformation.
-Through relationships, the soul learns what it could not understand on its own.
-Through love, the sharp corners of the ego are polished, and virtues are born: patience, forgiveness, devotion, compassion.
+Therefore, karma in love should not be seen as a punishment, but as a path to transformation.
+Through relationships, the soul learns what it could not understand alone.
+Through love, the sharp edges of the ego are polished, and virtues are born: patience, forgiveness, devotion, compassion.

 In the end, every love story – whether sweet or bitter – is a karmic gift.
 Because love is the most powerful force of evolution, and through it, the soul remembers who it truly is.